DalitsoMandala/Decrypto/Decrypto-main/README.md

 # Decrypto
-A tool for decrypting->encyrpting or encyrpting->decrypting any data and getting the result
+A tool for decrypting->encyrpting or encyrpting->decrypting any data and getting the result.
+Two way encryption using ssl_encryption.